I loved the demo, where can I get the full version?

 No, sorry.
 The efforts of making explorable ship interiors are more or less the same as making an entire second game.
 We don't think we'd ever get that right in a way we and you would be satisfied with it.
 As stated above, we want to focus on the flying-around part of the game.

-As of January 23rd, Avorion will be available on Steam!
+Just buy the game on Steam!
 Furthermore, you're welcome to give feedback on our forums or write mods.
 Also: Tell your friends!

 Based on first tests, we came up with these system requirements.
 These will most likely change in the future.

 A GPU that supports OpenGL 3.0 or better